eccenca/documentation.eccenca.com/docs/getting-started/with-your-sandbox/material.md

   - navigation
 ---

-# KGC 2023 Masterclass - Material and Namespace Suggestions
+# Masterclass - Material and Namespace Suggestions

-This page lists materials and resources to be used to replicate and follow the **The Knowledge Graph Conference 2023** Masterclass Session _From zero to KG hero: boost your KG creation productivity with eccenca Corporate Memory_.
+A list of materials and resources to reproduce and follow the masterclass.

 !!! info "About Session"